d2s/Documentation/docs/RsyncOSX.md

 ## Download link and install

-RsyncOSX is released in version 3.6.5 (updated 23 November 2016).
+RsyncOSX is released in version 3.7.1 (released 10 December 2016).

 - [download](https://dl.dropboxusercontent.com/u/52503631/RsyncOSX.dmg) latest version of RsyncOSX
-- shasum : fbe75fbb18e78afce17f67f6828c14724f306627
+- shasum : abb28f88871e65cbe750c47f9f9378c9bbcdaa8c
-- see the [Changelog](https://github.com/rsyncOSX/Documentation/blob/master/Docs/Changelog.md) for info
+- see the [Changelog](https://github.com/rsyncOSX/Documentation/blob/master/docs/Changelog.md) for info

-<code>/usr/bin/shasum ~/PathToDownload/RsyncOSX.dmg</code> to verify hash
+`/usr/bin/shasum ~/PathToDownload/RsyncOSX.dmg` to verify hash

 To install the application copy it to Desktop or any other folder in your home catalog.
 The application is installed and used at your own risk and developer accepts no responsibility for any errors, omissions or loss of data by using the application.